martinm07/gabor-molnar-engineering/Guidance Document Editor.md

     - Button on navbar that brings up little view of media files with thumbnails
     - Clicking media thumbnail copies the path to clipboard.
     - Ability to upload and delete media files
+- [ ] Floating UI at cursor position activated through keyboard shortcuts for colour picking and media tray file URL insertion
+	- The colour picker should also have the option of managing a colour palette (which then needs to be saved on the document in document editor mode and as a special component in component library editor mode.
+Palette colours should also appear when in documents that inherit the library).
 - [ ] Node hierarchy view

 ## Current Plans